Green Ribbon Schools Award Program

 - Pillar II: Improve the health and wellness of schools, students, and staff

-- Pillar III: Provide effective environmental and sustainability literacy, incorporating STEM, civic skills, and green career pathways
+- Pillar III: Provide effective environmental education, which teaches many disciplines, and is especially good at effectively incorporating STEM, civic skills, and green career pathways

 Four items which are important to keep in mind as consideration is given to applying to become a nominee: